shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 The curve window - shows the parametric position to the max mph set. i.e. the position of the "Virtual Throttle".
 Click on that to select between 3 different Curves: Fast in,Linear and Slow In.

+Each curve also stores it's own accel slider setting - like a mini profile, handy!

 Horn button does nothing - no QML media libs connected.

 Gradient Display removed - no QML sensor libs connected.